BP Cooper

 BP Cooper is an American screenwriter, film and commercial producer.
-He is best known for co-writing and producing the hit indie film Time Lapse, directed by Bradley D. King and starring Danielle Panabaker.
+He is best known for co-writing and producing the indie film Time Lapse, directed by Bradley D. King and starring Danielle Panabaker.

 In commercials he produced the AT&T "It's Not Complicated" campaign directed by Jorma Taccone and starring SNL actor Beck Bennet where he interviews kids.
 Cooper also produced the K-Swiss campaign starring Danny McBride's fictional character of Kenny Powers as the disruptive CEO of the company.